Skip to main content

 Tesamorelin a Precision Tool for Visceral Adipose Tissue

 Metabolic syndrome is characterized by a pathogenic accumulation of VAT, which functions as a metabolically active organ driving inflammation and insulin resistance.
 Tesamorelin is uniquely suited to address this specific issue.
-It is a synthetic peptide that mimics the structure and function of endogenous GHRH, binding to receptors in the anterior pituitary gland and stimulating the synthesis and pulsatile release of (GH).
+It is a synthetic peptide that mimics the structure and function of endogenous GHRH, binding to receptors in the anterior pituitary gland and stimulating the synthesis and pulsatile release of growth hormone (GH).

 This action restores a more youthful physiological pattern of GH secretion, which in turn elevates levels of Insulin-Like Growth Factor 1 (IGF-1), the primary mediator of GH’s metabolic effects.